One Hundred Years of Solitude: Aureliano Segundo

+Fernanda del Carpio

 Fernanda comes from a ruined, aristocratic family that kept her isolated from the world.
 She was chosen as the most beautiful of 5,000 girls.
 She is brought to Macondo to compete with Remedios the Beauty for the title of Queen of the local carnival; however, her appearance turns the carnival into a bloody confrontation.
 After the fiasco, she marries Aureliano Segundo, who despite this maintains a domestic relation with his concubine, Petra Cotes.
 Nevertheless, she soon takes the leadership of the family away from the now frail Úrsula.
 She manages the Buendía affairs with an iron fist.
 She has three children by Aureliano Segundo: José Arcadio; Renata Remedios, a.k.a.
 Meme; and Amaranta Úrsula.
 She remains in the house after her husband dies, taking care of the household until her death.

 Fernanda is never accepted by anyone in the Buendía household for they regard her as an outsider, although none of the Buendías rebel against her inflexible conservatism.
 Her mental and emotional instability is revealed through her paranoia, her correspondence with the "invisible doctors", and her irrational behavior towards Meme's son Aureliano, whom she tries to isolate from the world.